 The school will also ensure that pupils are taught about safeguarding, including online safety, as part of a broad and balanced curriculum.
-The school will also teach a planned programme of PSHE, delivered in regularly timetabled lessons and reinforced throughout the whole curriculum.
-Such content will be fully inclusive, age and stage of development appropriate (especially when considering the needs of pupils with SEND), and tackle issues such as the following:
+The school will also teach a planned programme of Personal, Social, Health and Economic education (PSHE) including Relationships and Health Education (RHE), delivered in regularly timetabled lessons and reinforced throughout the whole curriculum.
+Such content will be fully inclusive, age and stage of development appropriate (especially when considering the needs of pupils with SEND).